 Less pigment means the paint

 doesn't cover as well.
 So you may have to use several coats to get bright, juicy colors.

-quality paints have more pigment and you will use less paint per painting because they cover better.
+quality paints have more pigment, so you will actually use less paint per painting.

 what colors do you need?

-Or you may start out small with a limited palette of the three primary colors; red, yellow and blue plus white.
+Start out small with a limited palette of the three primary colors, plus white.

 - Titanium white is the best white for all around painting.
 You will use more white than any colors, so be sure and get a large

 what brushes should you use?

 Oil painting brushes generally fall into one of two categories, soft or stiff.

 - Soft brushes

 made from real animal hair or synthetic hairs are good for

 smooth types of work, such as portraits and possibly still life